 Note: Please refer to Packet Size Calculation (Configurable) section to compare max data rates and the Packet Size Calculation (LEGACY) table to compare lidar packet sizes of all sensors on firmware v2.0.0.

-19.3 Lidar format update appearing in v2.2.0
+19.3 Lidar format update

 A new data packet format has been implemented in addition to the LEGACY one (still available).
 Please refer to Configurable Data Packet Format section for more details.